olgadet/bookdown-mlbiostatistics/docs/103-math-functions.md

 \end{figure}

 ## Piecewise functions
-A function can be in pieces, i.e. we can create functions that behave differently based on the input $x$ value, e.g.
+A function can be in pieces, i.e. we can create functions that behave differently based on the input $x$ value.
+They are useful to describe situations in w which a rule changes as the input value crosses certain "boundaries".
+E.g. a function value could be fixed in a given range and equal to the input value (identify function) for input values outside this range

 \begin{equation}
     f(x) =